Rajpratik71/linux-manPages/setvtrgb.md

        setvtrgb FILE|-

 DESCRIPTION
        setvtrgb  sets  the  console color map in all virtual terminals according to custom values specified in a file or standard input.
 With the `vga' parameter, it can also be used to restore the settings built into the kernel.

-       When invoked with a filename or `-', setvtrgb expects  input  as  fol‐
+       When invoked with a filename or `-', setvtrgb expects input as follows:
-       lows:

          color0_r,color1_r,...,color15_r
          color0_g,color1_g,...,color15_g
          color0_b,color1_b,...,color15_b

        where colorN_{r,g,b} is the red/green/blue portion of the respective color in decimal notation in the 0..255 range.
 To pre-seed a file in the correct format, you can use

          cat /sys/module/vt/parameters/default_{red,grn,blu}